smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

         trim="GT"/>
 </resource>
 ```
 3. If an app defines a `vehicle-type` element, then it should always have a `make` attribute, all other attributes are optional.
 However, if the app developers want to use `model year` or `trim`, they should define `make` and `model` attributes as well.
-The proxy will check only the defined attributes.
+The Java Suite app library will check only the defined attributes.
 The below example shows a valid vehicle type resource file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>